-The Society's Board approves the ICAAP annually, using the level of Total Capital Requirement (TCR) and CRD IV regulatory buffers notified to it by the PRA as the regulatory minimum capital requirement.
+The Society's Board approves the ICAAP annually setting its own assessment of minimum capital required and also using the level of Total Capital Requirement (TCR) and CRD IV regulatory buffers notified to it by the PRA as the regulatory minimum capital requirement.
 The Board continuously monitors levels of risk and the Society's capital adequacy.

-The Board's assessment of capital indicates that the Society has adequate resources to meet the PRA and CRD IV regulatory buffers at 31 March 2021 and over a five year strategic planning period.
+The Board's assessment of capital indicates that the Society has adequate resources to meet the PRA and CRD IV regulatory buffers at 31 March 2022 and over a five year strategic planning period.

-The figures quoted in this disclosure have been drawn from the Society's Annual Report and Accounts as at 31 March 2021, unless otherwise stated.
+The figures quoted in this disclosure have been drawn from the Society's Annual Report and Accounts as at 31 March 2022, unless otherwise stated.
 The Board's Disclosure Policy for its Pillar 3 report is based on its interpretation of the requirements of CRD IV.
 The Pillar 3 disclosures will be updated annually, following publication of the Annual Report and Accounts.